RobSero/eBay-price-checker/README.md

 - Bulma Framework
 - Flexbox

-The client side was quite a quick process to build due to the simplicity of the layouts and there are only two views controlled by the Angular/React Router.
+The client side was quite a quick process to build due to the simplicity of the layouts and there were only two views controlled by the Angular/React Router.
 Ideally, it would have been faster to build the web version in React but I wanted to experience what Angular had to offer and see how TypeScript interacted with it.
 Flexbox was used in various areas to ensure the app is consistently responsive at most screen breakpoints.

 ### **2.2 - Server Side -**